ameyrao0447/blockchain-voting-app/README.md

 Once installed and launched it shows up the blocks with address as below
 ![Ganache](https://github.com/abhilashahyd/ethdapp/blob/master/transfer/src/assets/Ganache.PNG)
-2. Compile the truffle contracts using below command.
+2.Compile the truffle contracts using below command.

 ````
 truffle migrate --reset --network ganache --compile-all
 ````
-2.The angular application resides in the transfer folder.
+3.The react application resides in the frontend folder.

-> cd transfer
+> cd frontend

 > npm install

-> ng serve --open
+> npm start

 This should launch your application!
 Happy Coding!